fvnkhead/Northstar.Retouched/README.md

   3. Minimal changes
   4. Avoiding _scope creep_ which causes unnecessary changes to accumulate

-Constaints
+Constraints
 --------------------------------------------------------------------------------

 For now:

-  1. Damage changes only, no messing with other variables like falloffs or headshot multipliers
+  1. Changing 1 value only per item (eg. damage for guns, pull time for gravity star, etc.)
-  2. SMG, R201/101, Flatline, EVA-8 and Spitfire changes only
+  2. No primary gun changes on top of SMGs, R201/101, Flatline, EVA-8 and Spitfire
-  3. No tactical and ordnance changes (yet)

 Change summary
 --------------------------------------------------------------------------------

+### Primary weapons

   * BTK = bullets to kill